Comment on page

 - Un-delegate initiates a removal of a defined amount of delegated tokens from the validator node

-- Once you initiate un-delegation, there's an ~30-day delay (the network counts time by blocks so timing isn't exactly 30 days) before you can claim your tokens
+- Once you initiate un-delegation, there's a delay of 700,540 blocks (~30 days) delay before you can claim your tokens

 - If you simply wish to shift delegation from an under-performing node to one that performs better, you should consider using re-delegation which only has a few PBFT block delay (a few seconds)